-"What I'm doing really is not only to treat women — their body," says Mukwege, "[but] also to fight for their own right, to bring them to be autonomous, and, of course, to support them psychologically.
+"What I'm doing really is not only to treat women — their body," Mukwege told NPR, "[but] also to fight for their own right, to bring them to be autonomous, and, of course, to support them psychologically.
 And all of this is a process of healing so women can regain their dignity."

 Part of this approach comes from Mukwege's realizations about the nature of the trauma of rape.
 "When it happens in the life of a woman to be raped, sometime you have an impression that it was 'just a rape,' as some people who don't understand the meaning of rape [say]," explains Mukwege.
 "But we understand that it's a very deep trauma and women need to regain confidence in themselves."

 The five pillars of the Panzi model are medical treatment, psychosocial therapy, socioeconomic support and training, community reintegration and legal assistance.
-"Once you get through your psychosocial and medical healing," explains Elizabeth Blackney, Panzi Foundation's media and communications director, "you move on and work with our socioeconomic pillar [to] learn literacy and numeracy and education.
+"Once you get through your psychosocial and medical healing," explains Elizabeth Blackney, senior media adviser to Mukwege, "you move on and work with our socioeconomic pillar [to] learn literacy and numeracy and education.
 [The women] have a safe space to learn vocational skills.
 And then we of course provide legal aid and assistance to help people get justice."

-While Mukwege was known in international circles for years — he has collected many humanitarian awards — popular knowledge of his work has come through The Man Who Mends Women: The Wrath of Hippocrates, an award-winning documentary that was shown this year at the Africa Diaspora International Film Festival.
+While Mukwege has been known in international circles for years — he has collected many humanitarian awards — popular knowledge of his work has come through The Man Who Mends Women: The Wrath of Hippocrates, an award-winning documentary.

 The film, by Thierry Michel and Colette Braeckman, focuses on issues of physical healing and justice.
 It also paints a stark picture of the landscape around Bukavu and Panzi Hospital, visiting villages and jungles where the afterlife of the Second Congo War still rages.

-The film, which was banned by the government of the DRC, raises the voices of the Congolese women, who often have no place in the international dialogue.
+The film raises the voices of the Congolese women, who often have no place in the international dialogue.
 Their words help convey the depth of the trauma.
 They also reveal the depth of humanity and care in the doctor's work.
 "I felt love for him and myself again," one woman says in a scene.